 This test uses a fine needle and syringe to get a sample of cells from a lump.
 It is then sent to the laboratory to see if any cancer cells are present.
 The test can be uncomfortable and the area may be bruised for short while afterwards.

 The stage of a cancer describes its size and if it has spread to other parts of your body.
 By knowing the stage of the cancer, it helps your doctors to decide the best treatment for you.
-Head and neck cancers are very often divided into four stages:
+Mouth, head and neck cancers are very often divided into four stages:

 Stage 1: This is a small tumour and found in one place only.

-Stages 2/3: The disease has spread to other areas of your head and neck.
+Stages 2/3: The disease has spread to other areas of your mouth, head and neck.

 Stage 4: The disease has spread to other parts of your body further away.
 These are known as secondaries or metastases.